+For a DUT using native or emulated 512 B sectors, see Table 8.
 For a DUT using native 4 KiB sectors, see Table 9.

-The IO transfer size (Xfer) used within the Complex Workload is listed in Table 8 and Table 9.
+The IO transfer size used within the Complex Workload is listed in Table 8 and Table 9.